UmerCodez/DroidPad/README.md

 3. **Switch Connection Type Anytime**
    You can change the connection type of a control pad at any time without creating a duplicate for a different connection.

+4. **Update UI From your Script**
+   You can change the state of SWITCH,SLIDER and LED from your script

 ## Supported Components
 1. Switch